chingc/demo-github-actions/README.md

 - Installs `requirements.txt` and runs a simple test
 - Includes `dependabot.yml` to automatically check for package updates

+## context.yml

+Contexts are a way to access information about workflow runs, variables, runner environments, jobs, and steps.

+This can be helpful for debugging workflow errors or bugs.

+> Warning: Be careful when printing the entire context as it may contain sensitive information.

+- Shows various contexts

 ## github_script.yml

 GitHub provides an action that lets you easily write javascript directly in your workflow.